sjkchang/EmailLabeler/README.md

     npm run start
     ```

 The application should now be fully operational.
-Click on the brower extension to add filtering rules.
+Click on the browser extension to add filtering rules.

 ## Additional Information